-With home values in North Park and other neighborhoods in San Diego appreciating at record rates, some people think we may be heading for an additional housing bubble; just like the one, we went through about 10 years ago.
+With home values in North Park and other neighbourhoods in San Diego appreciating at record rates, some people think we may be heading for an additional housing bubble; just like the one, we went through about 10 years ago.
 Some of the blame of that housing boom and bust was the loosening of standards of lending for mortgage credit.

-In the University of North Carolina there was a study done after the crisis that revealed the following:
+In the University of North Carolina, there was a study done after the crisis that revealed the following: